fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Use the Jinja expressions in your playbooks to automate tasks and data extraction.
 Incorporate the expressions into your workflow to enhance efficiency and accuracy.

 Getting help with Jinja expressions is a valuable feature for enhancing automation within FortiSOAR.
-By following the outlined steps and leveraging the FortiAI assistant’s capabilities, users can effectively create and debug Jinja expressions to support their playbook development.
+By following the outlined steps and leveraging the FortiAI assistant's capabilities, users can effectively create and debug Jinja expressions to support their playbook development.

 >[!TIP]
 >Ensure that the Jinja expressions are properly tested and validated before integrating them into production playbooks to avoid errors and ensure smooth operation.